dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/upgrade-instruction.md

 ### Convert Parameter Templates

-The parameter system is restructured and the template you used for v1.x can't be directly recognized by the new version.
+The parameter system has been restructured and the template you used for v1.x cannot be directly recognized by v2.x (and beyond).
 Please <a href="https://www.dynamsoft.com/company/customer-service/#contact" target="_blank">contact us</a> to upgrade your parameter template.

-### Update Your Codes
+### Update the Code

 #### Single Image Processing

-You should now utilize the provided multiple `capture` APIs instead of the previous `detectQuad` and `normalize` APIs.
-These `capture` APIs directly return results for boundary detection or document normalization.
+You should now utilize the provided multiple `capture` API methods instead of the previous `detectQuad` and `normalize` API methods.
+These `capture` API methods directly return results for boundary detection or document normalization.

 <div class="sample-code-prefix"></div>
 >- Objective-C